Wearable IoT devices: applications and potential risks

 These devices are among the best-selling IoT wearable products in the market.
 They allow you to send messages, manage your emails, and even make phone calls.
 You can find brands in the market such as Samsung, Apple, and Huawei.

-If you wear a smartwatch, you avoid taking the phone out of your pocket whenever you need to check a message or your schedule.
-People love smartwatches because they save time; only check your wrist for a few seconds and you can continue working.
+If you wear a smartwatch, you avoid taking your phone out of your pocket whenever you need to check a message or your schedule.
+People love smartwatches because they save time; you only need to check your wrist for a few seconds, and you can continue working.

 Smartbands

 These wearable IoT devices monitor your physical activity, pulse, blood pressure, and breathing patterns.
 Smartbands are considered fitness wearables.
-There are other models that allow you to measure the sugar levels in the blood, and your body temperature.
+Other models allow you to measure the sugar levels in the blood and your body temperature.

 Smartbands don’t have the same features as smartwatches.
 However, because of their smaller size, some people prefer to wear smartbands.